brettwooldridge/HikariCP/documents/Welcome-To-The-Jungle.md

 If the thread is directed to create a new connection, and that connection takes 150ms to establish, what happens if one of the five in-use connections is returned to the pool?
 That available connection cannot be utilized, because the thread that could utilize it is blocked on another resource (not the pool).

 ---------------------
 Both Apache and Vibur ended the run with 45 connections, while HikariCP ended the run with 5.
 This has major and measurable effects for real world deployments.
+That is 40 additional connections that are not available to other applications, and 40 additional threads and associated memory structures in the database.

 We know what you are thinking, *"What if the load had been sustained?"*&nbsp;&nbsp;The answer is: HikariCP also would have ramped up.